waikato-datamining/image-dataset-converter-labelme/plugins/to-labelme-ic.md

                         {INPUT_PARENT_NAME} (default: None)
   --labels [LABEL ...]
 All the available labels to store in the 'flags'
-                        section of the json file. (default: None) --annotations_only    Outputs only the annotations and skips the base image.
+                        section of the json file. (default: None) --annotations_only    Outputs only the annotations. (default: False)
-                        (default: False)
 ```

 Available placeholders: